call us today

 Galigani Law Firm defends juvenile clients in communities in and around Gainesville, including many in Columbia County, Baker County, Bradford County, and Union County.

-Dean Galigani is an experienced criminal defense lawyer in Gainesville who is Board Certified in Criminal Trial Law by the Florida Bar.
+Dean Galigani is an experienced criminal defense lawyer in Gainesville with decades of experience.
 You can have our attorneys review your case and discuss all of your legal options as soon as you call (352) 375-0812 to schedule a free, confidential consultation.

 Florida Statute § 843.02, makes it a first-degree misdemeanor offense to resist a lawful arrest without violence punishable by up to one year in jail and a fine of up to $1,000.
 The offense occurs when an individual resists, obstructs, or opposes any of the following without offering or doing violence to the officer’s person:

 Florida Statute § 843.01, however, makes it a third-degree felony, punishable by up to five years in prison and a fine of up to $5,000 for an alleged offender to knowingly and willfully resist, obstruct, or oppose an individual authorized to make an arrest by offering or doing violence against such officer or legally authorized person.

 It is not uncommon for alleged offenders to face resisting arrest with violence charges even though the alleged offender's actions did not truly constitute a violent behavior.
 In some cases, any form of physical contact with a law enforcement officer can result in resisting arrest with violence charges.

 A skilled criminal defense lawyer can examine all possible defenses in such cases, including questioning whether the alleged offender's actions were truly knowing and willful, whether the alleged offender actually knew he or she was resisting a law enforcement officer, or whether the law enforcement officer was engaged in a lawful duty.